 Cover letters are useful for several reasons:

-For more help: The Resource Room in the Career Center has many books with hundreds of sample resumes for you to study.
-Or, request an appointment with us to review your resume to make sure it’s the best it can be!
+For more help: Request an appointment with us to review your resume to make sure it’s the best it can be!